tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Jean Rolfson denounced the concept of miracles in the present day, claiming that Karma would never wish to break scientific laws.
 Jean Rolfson declared that Karma strongly supports clear ethical standards that all humans must obey.
 Jean Rolfson concluded her speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of Karma's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and Karma will simply watch and judge.

-The theists started to seriously consider Jean Rolfson's message.
+The theists pretended to listen to Jean Rolfson's message.

 ###Sat Oct 06 2007